unahouExosite/docs/exositeready/gwe/getting_started.md

 Sign up for a [Murano account](https://exosite.com/murano/).

-**NOTE:** When signing up for a new account, there will be emails you will need to take action on in order to activate your account and lo gin.
+**NOTE:** When signing up for a new account, there will be emails you will need to take action on in order to activate your account and log in.

 ## Create and Configure a Product